 In line with the business plan of investing in new age technologies, inter alia, Watcho the OTT platform, networking equipments and customer premises equipments (CPE), Dish Infra Services Private Limited, a wholly owned subsidiary Company had made significant progress in augmenting these new age technologies in previous year.
 The subsidiary Company had contracted with aggregators for content and related infrastructure and recorded Rs.
-45,564 lacs (net of impairment) as intangible assets under development and Rs.
-57,921 lacs as related capital advances as of 31 March 2022.
+37,519 lacs (net of impairment) as intangible assets under development and Rs.
+20,238 lacs as related capital advances as of 31 March 2023.

-The management of the subsidiary Company with the help of independent valuation experts, has performed a detailed impairment assessment of Intangible assets under development in accordance with Ind AS 36 "Impairment of assets" as of 31 March 2022 and has consequently recorded Rs.
-20,300 Lacs as an Impairment charge for the year ended 31 March 2022, which has been disclosed as an exceptional item.
+The management of the subsidiary Company with the help of independent valuation experts, has performed a detailed impairment assessment of Intangible assets under development in accordance with Ind AS 36 "Impairment of assets" as of 31 March 2023 and has consequently recorded Rs.
+28,000 Lacs (previous year Rs.
+20,300 Lacs) as an impairment charge for the year ended 31 March 2023, which has been disclosed as an exceptional item.